 The modular circuit breaker (MCB) offers general over-current protection and there are fuses for various sub-circuits.
-Of the two rear panel-mounted fuses, one protects the cooling fans and the second protects the internal back-plane distribution which feeds the individual cards.
+There are two fuses inside the cabinet to protect the cooling fans and the internal back-plane distribution which feeds the individual cards.